 And speaking of teams, Rocket League has already attracted a number of top orgs to the game.
 The likes of Cloud9 and NRG esports have been involved for a while, but many are still sitting on the fence.
 There are a number of reasons for this.
 The prize money is only now getting to a place that makes this attractive to the top orgs.
 On top of that, there have been reservations that not enough has been done to make it financially viable for orgs.
 You can’t, for instance, buy an org’s logo or skin, in a revenue-sharing agreement, in the same way as you can do in a number of other top esports.

 Rocket League could do well to entice more into the game.
 As an esport, it is in a unique position to attract both traditional and non-traditional esports organizations(Football team Paris Saint-Germain has a team.)
-It’s blend of “real” sports culture in gameplay, its simplicity for the viewer and the ever-evolving meta make it a sport in a true sense.
+It’s blend of “real” sports culture in gameplay, its simplicity for the viewer and the ever-evolving meta make it a sport in the true sense of the word.

 A rumour floating around the net is that Rocket League might go Free2Play.
 What we know for definite is that it is getting a release in China soon and of course in that market F2P is the only way to go.
 Psyonix is planning to introduce a season pass ala Fortnite, featuring unlockable skins and cars.
 Does this pave the way for it going F2P?
 It’s yet to be seen but Psyonix knows the value of giving away their game.
 Initially, when it came out on PS4 it was free if you had Playstation Plus and it gave them a massive boost in popularity.